Best over 50s life insurance in the UK 2026

 Accidental death benefit: Over 50s life insurance includes an accidental death benefit, which means if you die because of an accident during the waiting period, the full payout will still be made.
 Some insurers go a step further, offering double or even triple the cover amount if death is caused by an accident.
 It's worth checking how generous each provider is with this benefit.

 Premium ceasing age: Most over-50s life insurance policies specify an age at which you will stop paying premiums.
 This is typically when you reach 90 or 95, or after a fixed period, such as 30 years of continuous payments, whichever comes first.
 However, not all insurers offer this type of structure.
 Some policies require you to keep paying premiums indefinitely, right up until you pass away.
 This can make your cover much more expensive over the long term, especially if you live well into your 90s or beyond.
-The good news is that all the top 10 over 50s life providers in our guide have a built-in premium stop date, so you won’t be left paying premiums for life.
+All the top 10 over 50s life providers in our guide have a built-in premium stop date, so you won’t be left paying premiums for life.

 Protected benefits: Although it’s a relatively rare feature, a few insurers include a protected benefit to provide a safety net if you need to end your policy early.
 If you’ve paid at least half of your total premiums and then cancel the policy, it will still pay out a portion, usually at least half, of your original cover amount when you pass away.
 It offers peace of mind that your payments haven’t gone entirely to waste if you can’t keep up your premiums in later years.